skambuilds/PySpark-EMR-FraudDetection/README.md

 #### Create Infrastructure

 First, we assemble a plan with the available configuration.
-This gives Terraform an opportunity to inspect the state of the world and determine exactly what it needs to do to make the world match our desired configuration.
+This gives Terraform an opportunity to inspect the state of your AWS account and determine exactly what it needs to do to make it match our desired configuration.

 	$ terraform plan -out=test.tfplan